michaelbrusegard/Informatics-Project-1/workoutplanner/fxui/FXUI.md

 # About this module

-In this module all the fx-objects gets handled.
-This means the app, controllers, cells and handlers.
+In this module all the ui gets handled.
+This means most of the frontend, meaning the app and controllers.
+It has a resources folder containing all the fxml files, where the `Main.fxml` contains the other fxml-views.

 ## links

-## fxui

-### BaseController
+## BaseController

 The BaseController class is a superclass of the other controller classes and determines the base functionality of all controller classes.

-#### BaseController-Fields
+### BaseController-Fields

-- mainController - Holds the instance of the MainController for program-wide access.
+- (`MainController`) mainController - Holds the instance of the MainController for program-wide access.

-#### BaseController-Methods
+### BaseController-Methods

 - getMainController(): returns the MainController
 - setMainController(): sets the MainController for a sub-controller
 - init(): base initialization method to be overwritten by sub-controllers.

-### ExerciseViewController
+## ExerciseViewController

-The ExerciseViewController class operates the ExerciseView page and delegates all the tasks related to that page.
+The ExerciseViewController class operates the ExerciseView page.

-#### ExerciseViewController-Fields
+### ExerciseViewController-Fields

-- sets, repMin, repMax, weight and name - The different input variables for an Exercise object.
+- (`TextField`) sets, repMin, repMax, weight and (`Text`) name - The different input variables for an `Exercise` object.
-- list - a list of exercises.
+- (`ListView<String>`) list - a list of exercises.
-- cancelButton - a button to cancel the creation of a workout.
+- (`Button`) cancelButton - a button to cancel the creation of a workout.

 #### ExerciseViewController-Methods

 - initialize(): initializes the controller and set up the user interface
-- addExercises(): adds an exercise
+- addExercises(): adds an exercise to the list of exercises
 - cancel(): cancels the creation of a workout
 - finish(): finishes the creation of a workout
 - init(): initializes the controller's state and UI elements
 - clearInputFields(): clears the input-fields.

 ### FxmlControllerPair

-The FxmlControllerPair class maintains the association
+The FxmlControllerPair class maintains the association between an FXML file and its Controller.
+This is a delegate that shows and hides fxml-views based on input.

+#### FxmlControllerPair-Fields

+- (`VBox`) fxml - the fxml being displayed
+- (`BaseController`) baseController - the baseController connected to fxml

+#### FxmlControllerPair-Constructor

+Creates a new `FxmlControllerPair` object, which associates an FXML view with a BaseController and MainController.
+It then sets the proper visibility of the different fxml-views.

+#### FxmlControllerPair-Methods

+- show(): shows the baseController and calls its init function
+- hide(): sets the visibility to false for the controller

 ### HomeController

 The HomeController class operates the Home page and delegates all the tasks related to that page.
+It has two buttons, one for showing all workouts and the other for creating a new workout.

+#### HomeController-Methods

+- createNewWorkout(): Takes you to the `ExerciseView`
+- showAllWorkouts(): Takes you to `WorkoutView`
+- init(): initializes the controller by setting the current workout to 0 and deleting unsaved workouts.

 ### MainController

 The MainController class delegates the different pages of the application to the different controllers.
-It contains the controllers in a registry, and switches between them depending on the user input.
+This acts as a hub for the controllers, where it has a method for which view to show.
+It has a constructor that initialises the remote URL if backend is activated, otherwise it initializes a new `User` object.

+#### MainController-Fields

+- All the different controllers as separate variables
+- All the fxml files connected to each controller as separate variables
+- (`UserAccess`) user - the `User` object
+- (`Map<String, FxmlControllerPair>`) fxmlControllerMap - maps the specific controller based on the string

+#### MainController-Methods

+- initialize(): runs as soon as the program is started, it adds all the overviews to the map, and runs showFxml
+- showFxml(): takes the given controller-name and shows it.
+It also hides the previous fxml.

 ### OverviewController

-The OverviewController class operates the overview page and delegates all the tasks related to that page.
+The OverviewController class operates the overview page and shows a grid of selected exercises for the current workout.

+#### OverviewController-Fields

+- (`VBox`) saveWorkoutNameBox - Box for when you are creating a workout
+- (`HBox`) workoutInfoBox - Box for when you are editing a workout
+- (`ScrollPane`) scrollPane - pane where the grid is added
+- (`TextField`) inputName - Where you add the name of your workout
+- (`Text`) name - The name of your workout

+#### OverviewController-Methods

+- cancel(): Cancels the creation of a workout and returns you to `Home`
+- save(): Saves the workout and shows the `WorkoutView`
+- returnWorkoutView(): Action for button that takes you to `WorkoutView`
+- addExercise(): Action for button that takes you to `ExerciseView` to add exercises
+- init(): Initializes the overview and starts the grid
+- buildGrid(): Creates the grid using the `GridBuilder` class in fxutil
+- createCell(): Creates a cell based on index consisting of each value of the `Exercise`
+- move(): Moves an `Exercise` left or right

 ### RemoteUserAccess

-The RemoteUserAccess class handles the communication to the backend to get the information about the objects needed to run the application.
+This is a `UserAccess` object that handles the communication with the backend.
+It is through this the backend receives requests.
+It takes a URI as an input and saves it as the baseUri.

+#### RemoteUserAccess-Fields

+- (`URI`) baseUri - Local URI variable used for pathing
+- (`ObjectMapper`) objectMapper - A class from the jacksonlibrary used for persistence
+- (`Logger`) LOGGER - used for logging exceptions

+#### RemoteUserAccess-Methods

+- httpGetRequest(): sends a get request made with the specified path and `"/user"`.
+- httpPutRequest() and httpDeleteRequest() are similar methods as httpGetRequest()
+- handleError(): handles the connection and checks if it is valid
+- getters and setters for most of the values of a workout using requests.

 ### WorkoutPlannerApp

-The WorkoutPlannerApp class runs the application.
+The WorkoutPlannerApp class runs the application with the `Application` start method.
+Here we define the size of the stage, and run the main function to launch the app.

 ### WorkoutViewController

 The WorkoutViewController class operates the WorkoutView page and delegates the tasks related to that page.

-## Resources

-In resources folder contains all the fxml for all the pages as well as the style sheet for the application.
+This shows a grid of all workouts.
+You have the option of viewing or deleting a `Workout` from the grid.

+#### WorkoutViewController-Fields

+- (`ScrollPane`) scrollPane - Pane where the grid is added
+- (`List<String>`) workoutNames - List of all the workouts names
+- (`List<String>`) workoutDates - List of all the workouts dates

+#### WorkoutViewController-Methods

+- returnHome(): Action whyen clicking button, that moves you to `Home`
+- init(): Initializes the `WorkoutView` and starts the grid
+- buildGrid(): Creates the grid using the `GridBuilder` class in fxutil
+- createCell(): Creates a cell based on index consisting of the `date` and `name` of the `Workout`
+- view(): Action when clicking "view" button.
+Takes you to the specific workout